archlinux/archweb/README.md

         ./manage.py migrate

-5. Load the fixtures to prepopulate some data.
+5. Load the fixtures to pre populate some data.
 If you don't want some of the provided data, adjust the file glob accordingly.

         ./manage.py loaddata main/fixtures/*.json